 Skip to main content

 The Workflow class is the foundation of Fibonacci.
-It orchestrates node execution, manages dependencies, and handles workflow lifecycle.
+It orchestrates node execution, manages dependencies, and handles the full workflow lifecycle from building to deployment and execution.

 Constructor